Anas0x1/reconas/README.md

 # Reconas
 Reconas is a powerful and customizable reconnaissance tool designed to assist in information gathering and vulnerability assessment during security assessments and bug hunting.
 It provides a comprehensive set of features and modules that automate various reconnaissance tasks, helping security professionals gather valuable intelligence about target systems and identify potential vulnerabilities.
-# Methodology for domain recon
+# Methodology for Domain Recon
 - Getting domain IPs
 - Gathering all DNS records
 - Performing DNS enumeration